awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-resource-data-sync.md

 If you update an existing resource data sync that uses one of the AWS Organizations options, the system prompts you to approve collection of all OpsData sources for all accounts and Regions affected by the change\.

-If you add a new service to your Amazon Web Services account, and if Explorer collects OpsData for that service, Systems Manager automatically configures Explorer to collect that OpsData\.
+If you add a new service to your AWS account, and if Explorer collects OpsData for that service, Systems Manager automatically configures Explorer to collect that OpsData\.
 For example, if your organization did not use AWS Trusted Advisor when you previously created a resource data sync, but your organization signs up for this service, Explorer automatically updates your resource data syncs to collect this OpsData\.

 **Important**
 Note the following important information about multiple account and Region resource data syncs: